The “Game” Bred American Pit Bull Terrier as Family Guard and Defense Dog

 Let’s look at what these fighting-dog breeders are producing.
 First of all they are producing the toughest fighting dog of the canine world, the APBT.
 Let’s look at this point closer.
 After visiting as many as fifty kennels of Rottweiler, Doberman, German Shepherd, Akita and Bull-mastiff breeders, I have heard all of them brag about some incident where one of their dogs has beat up on some other dog or tell about the fighting ability of their dogs.
 One of the top breeders of Rottweilers in the world lives close to me in Chesapeake, Virginia, and brags that her dogs are the hardest biting dogs in the world and that no dog can stand up to her big bad Rottweilers.
 At the Akita kennel I visited, the lady who owned it bragged about the fighting ability of her Akitas and how they were used in Japan for that purpose.
 She then went on to say anyone who owned one would have the baddest dog in their neighborhood.
 Dog Worldmagazine even ran an article about an Akita who beat up a Pit Bull.
 (It must have been an Am.
 Staff).
 These same people who brag about their dogs’ toughness with other dogs, cringe when dogfighting withAPBTs is mentioned.

-Well, the point I’m trying to make is, no matter what type dog you own, especially those owners of guard or working breeds, everyone wants the baddest dog around, whether he will admit it or not.
+For working breeds, everyone wants the baddest dog around, whether he will admit it or not.
 If my dog was to get into a fight I sure as hell would not want him to lose or get beat up, so why not own a dog who if he gets into a fight will not only win, but will be less likely to be hurt seriously.
 The “game” bred APBT is this type of dog.

 These “game” bred APBTs can be encouraged to tolerate and avoid fights with other dogs.
 A good example of a “game” bred dog who is good with other dogs is my newest dog “CH Peter-built.”
 For those of you who do not know him let me state that he is a fighting Champion and a five time winner at that.
 Well guess who old Peterbuilt’s best buddy is.
 None other than our four-year-old attack trained German Shepherd, “Cornbred.”
 These two dogs were not brought up together as we just purchased “Peterbuilt.”
 This kind of ruins the theory that “game” bred APBTs are “kill crazy” and will destroy other dogs after getting the “taste of blood.”